 I think I am the only living writer to have contributed to both The Christian Century and Playboy.
 But in each case, it was years ago.
 Now I write warm, humanistic, prematurely nostalgic stuff like this.

-I write for The New York Times, Salon, Slate, Mother Jones, The Nation, The New Republic, and elsewhere.
-Although much of my writing has been about religion (I have a Ph.D. in American religious history), I also write about politics, urbanism, family, and — yes — myself.
-I love speaking to audiences about faith, ethics, parenting, and community.
-I invite you to check out my public speaking page, and on my blog I post links to my latest writings.
+I write for The New York Times Magazine, The Believer, Salon, Slate, Mother Jones, The Nation, and elsewhere.
+I write a biweekly column about religion for The New York Times and a monthly column about fatherhood for The New Republic.
+Although much of my writing has been about religion (I have a Ph.D. in American religious history), I also write about politics, urbanism, family, and, as often as possible, myself.

+With my wife, daughters, and dogs, I live in the Westville neighborhood of New Haven, Connecticut.
 I can be reached at mark.e.oppenheimer@[you know, the email server everyone uses; it starts with a “g”...]